We exist to overcome poverty by fighting the injustices and inequalities that fuel it.

 Silvia Galandini, Domestic Poverty Lead at Oxfam GB says:

-"Carers Week provides an excellent opportunity to recognise the vital contribution of carers and Oxfam are delighted to be involved.”
+"Carers Week provides an excellent opportunity to stand together in solidarity to recognise the vital contribution of carers and support joint calls for change, and Oxfam are delighted to be involved.”

 For more information visit: www.oxfam.org.uk